 This IBM® Redbooks® publication presents the new IBM PowerKVM virtualization for scale-out Linux systems, including the new LC IBM Power Systems™.

-IBM PowerKVM is an open source server virtualization choice based on the POWER8™ technology.
-This solution includes the Linux open source technology of KVM virtualization, and is designed to complement the performance, scalability and security qualities of Linux.
+PowerKVM is open source server virtualization that is based on the IBM POWER8™ technology.
+It includes the Linux open source technology of KVM virtualization, and it complements the performance, scalability, and security qualities of Linux.

-This book describes the concepts of IBM PowerKVM and how you can deploy your virtual machines with the software stack included in the product.
-This book also helps you install and configure IBM PowerKVM on your Power system.
-It includes guidance for managing the supported virtualization features using Web interface and CLI.
+This book describes the concepts of PowerKVM and how you can deploy your virtual machines with the software stack included in the product.
+It helps you install and configure PowerKVM on your Power System server and provides guidance for managing the supported virtualization features by using the Web interface and command-line interface (CLI).

-This publication targets professionals who want to acquire a better understanding of IBM PowerKVM virtualization technology in order to optimize Linux workload consolidation and exploit the new POWER8 processor features.
-The intended audience also includes:
+This is for professionals who want to acquire a better understanding of PowerKVM virtualization technology to optimize Linux workload consolidation and use the new POWER8 processor features.
+The intended audience also includes people in these roles:

 - Sales and marketing professionals